iSnow/rEuropeFiltered/README.md

 # r/Europe Filtered
 Plugin for [GreaseMonkey](https://en.wikipedia.org/wiki/Greasemonkey) that adds filter buttons to reddit's /r/Europe to filter out topics by key words.

-Since the mods of /r/Europe do not believe giving users the ability to filter unwanted topics, and I was thoroughly fed up with the flood of refugee-related links that brought out the little bydlo in the normally well-behaved inhabitants of /r/Europe, I decided to code me a little filter.
-And why not open-source it so others could get a peace of mind.
+Since the mods of /r/Europe do not believe in giving users the ability to filter unwanted topics, and since I was thoroughly fed up with how the recent flood of refugee-related links brought out the little bydlo in the normally well-behaved inhabitants of /r/Europe, I decided to code me a little filter.
+And while I was at it open-source it so others could get at least some peace of mind as well.

 ## Prerequisites
 You need to run a relatively recent FireFox.
 It may or may not work on another browser like Opera, Safari, Internet Explorer or Chrome, but I never tested it on any of those and do not support them *at all*.
 Likewise it might work with another userscript plugin, but I have never tried and do not care.

+If you have some extremely paranoid settings in your adblocker or other security add-on, you might need to allow local storage access so the filters survive a page reload.

 ## How to install
 Fire up your FireFox browser.
 You then need to install GreaseMonkey first and enable it.

 - Navigate to [the download link](https://raw.githubusercontent.com/iSnow/rEuropeFiltered/master/rEuropeFiltered.user.js)
 - Firefox might present you with a yellow bar to ask for permission to download it.
-Give permission.
+Give that permission.

 ![Screenshot](/images/install02.png)